Getting Started

 , and num_gpus

-to independently configure and scale each deployment in the graph.
+to independently configure and scale each deployment in the application.

 For example, let’s deploy a machine learning pipeline with two steps: